Justin8912/playground/rateLimiter/readme.md

 5. Document the implementations and findings

 Token Bucket Algorithm
-==
+--
 Tokens are added to a bucket at a fixed rate x up to a maximum capacity of y tokens.
 Each request consumes one token from the bucket.
 If there are no tokens available, the request is denied.
-If there are tokens available, one token is remove from the bucket and the request is allowed.
+If there are tokens available, one token is removed from the bucket and the request is allowed.

 <img src="https://bytebytego.com/images/courses/system-design-interview/design-a-rate-limiter/figure-4-5-FGZ35C5S.svg">

-Implementation
+### Implementation
---
 There are many ways to implement a token bucket rate limiter.
 You can have it on the client, server, or middleware.
 I think the middleware approach is (generally) the best, as you get separation of concerns and it is removed from the business logic, but for simplicity I will integrate it into the application.